 Manifesto’s innovation hub, Future Foundry, brought together a number of key stakeholders from the National Trust in a Design Sprint process to build a high-level digital road map for 2020–2025.
 Facilitating the team’s collaboration over an intense three-day period which took in organisational context, known initiatives, and trends in the digital world, we helped produce a new vision for digital, mapping out key projects and recommending enabling activities.

 Using digital to improve accessibility and relevance

-However, aware that they must continue to refine their digital offerings to thrive in an era of unprecedented change, in which a number of emerging technologies that have existed for some time are converging to change our lives, they were keen to initiate a conversation about their plans for the near future, with a renewed focus on using digital to make the Trust more accessible, relevant and contemporary.
+The National Trust, aware that they must continue to refine their digital offerings to thrive in an era of unprecedented change, were keen to initiate a conversation about their plans for the near future.
+They needed help clarifying their challenges, opportunities and goals for digital initiatives between 2020 and 2025, with a renewed focus on making the Trust more accessible, relevant and contemporary.

 Kjell Eldor, Product and Innovation Lead at Manifesto’s Future Foundry said:

 “The group worked really hard in our three days together to define a broad vision and direction of travel for the Trust, as well as the steps they need to take to get them there.
 Having key stakeholders together for a focused period helped us achieve this really quickly.”